Kitware/CMake/Help/manual/cmake-file-api.7.rst

 A codemodel "target" object is referenced by a `"codemodel" version 2`_ object's ``targets`` array.
 Each "target" object is a JSON object with members:

+``codemodelVersion``
+  This specifies the codemodel version this file is part of.
+It will match the ``version`` field of the codemodel object kind that references this file.
+  It is a JSON object with the following members:

+  ``major``
+    The codemodel major version.

+  ``minor``
+    The codemodel minor version.

+  This field was added in codemodel version 2.9.

 ``name``
   A string specifying the logical name of the target.